Smooth Sensitivity for Learning Differentially-Private yet Accurate Rule Lists: Proof of the Smooth Sensitivity of the Gini Impurity (Theorem )

 \section{Proof of the Smooth Sensitivity of the Gini Impurity (Theorem~\ref{theorem-smooth})}

-\subsection{Case 1: for a minimum support of $1$}
+\subsection{Case 1: For a minimum support of $1$}

+Assume first that the minimum support $\Lambda$ is 1.
+We will then generalize the result.
 To match with the notations used so far, we will consider a dataset $x \in \databases$ and suppose we take interest at the first node splitting this dataset (it is only a matter of notation), we can therefore rewrite the local sensitivity of the Gini impurity at $x$ as:

 Consider the function